Spatial Light Modulators

 High-Power Models

-Each high-power SLM (EXULUS-HD2HP and EXULUS-HD3HP) features a liquid-cooled SLM head and adapter board, which can be mounted directly on the controller or positioned separately from the main housing.
-The SLM head includes two preinstalled 1/4" hoses with CPC®† valved quick-connect coupling inserts for easy connection to a chiller, and the adapter board houses the FPC connectors and a circuit board that connects the controller and SLM head.
+Our high-power SLMs (EXULUS-HD2HP and EXULUS-HD3HP) are designed for applications requiring highly stable phase operation, which include interferometry, quantum orbital angular momentum, and laser processing.
+To improve thermal stability and allow for high-power handling (≤200 W/cm), they feature a liquid-cooled SLM head and adapter board, which can be mounted directly on the controller or positioned separately from the main housing.
+The SLM head includes two preinstalled 1/4" hoses with CPC®† valved quick-connect coupling inserts for easy connection to a chiller, and the adapter board houses the FPC connectors and a circuit boards that connects the controller and SLM head.
 We recommend using Thorlabs' LK220 chiller (sold below) for full compatibility with the Thorlabs EXULUS software package.

 These high-power spatial light modulators have input ports compatible with HDMI* connectors and ship with two corresponding cables: one for connecting to an HDMI-compatible output, and one for connecting to a DisplayPort*-compatible output.
 A mini-USB cable is also included for connecting to a PC.
 To aid in connecting to a liquid chiller, two CPC valved quick-connection fittings for both 4.3 mm (0.17") and 6.0 mm (0.24") inner diameter hoses are included with the unit, as well a 2.5 mm stereo cable for thermistor compatibility.
 A power supply with a location-specific power cord, a USB drive with the software and manual, and a BD-2M 2 mm balldriver for removing the adapter board and SLM head from the main unit are also shipped with these Exulus models.